 - Parent letter (please read prior to scheduling appt ): Link to parent letter

 - Parent Vanderbilt Assessment forms (to be completed by parents) prior to visit on CHADIS website.
 If you are new to the CHADIS website, you will need to set up account.
 The invitation code is: 9197865001.
 Once your account is set up and you are logged in, select the "Attention/Learing Issues" category to complete the appropriate forms.

 - Teacher Vanderbilt Assessment forms (to be completed by at least 2 teachers who know how you child behaves in classroom) prior to visit.
 (Teachers can also register and complete these forms on CHADIS website.)

 - We can best help you and your child if your child has been evaluated by a licensed Psychologist prior to your visit with our office.
-Link to list of licensed psychologists who evaluate children for ADHD.
+Link to lists of licensed psychologists in Wake and Johnston Counties who evaluate children for ADHD.

 Parent and teacher Vanderbilt forms can also be printed, completed and faxed to our office prior to your child\'s visit if necessary.
 Vanderbilt Parental Informant Form Vanderbilt Teacher Informant Form

 If your child has already been diagnosed with Inattentive or Hyperactive type ADHD, we recommend comprehensive ADHD evaluations every six months (in addtion to yearly well child check-ups).
 This includes the following: